 Negativity is something every man struggles with.
-Whether it’s a lack of self esteem, insecurities, lacking motivation or simply being told you’re not good enough, a series of negative thoughts can easily lead to a down spiral and in some cases deep depression.
+Whether it’s a lack of self-esteem, insecurities, lacking motivation, or simply being told you’re not good enough, a series of negative thoughts can easily lead to a downward spiral and in some cases deep depression.
 How can you expect to hit your full potential when negativity gets in the way?

 It’s important to note that negativity is normal.
-Everyone has down days, everyone suffers with poor motivation and it’s important we accept it.
-No one can tell you, however successful they are that they don’t suffer with negative thoughts.
+Everyone has down days, everyone suffers from poor motivation and it’s important we accept it.
+No one can tell you, however successful they are that they don’t suffer from negative thoughts.
 It’s normal, it’s just how we deal with it that propels us forward.

 1. Take Responsibility

 The first thing is to take responsibility for the negative thoughts you’re thinking.
 You’re in control.
 The situation you’re in right now… is down to you.
 It’s always a hard thought to fathom at first but when you understand you’re in complete control you’ll soon understand it’s down to you and only you to make a change.

 We very easily fall into a victim mindset.
 We believe we’re unlucky, that the world is against us and things happen to us for a reason.
 There’s a lot of things that happen out of your control but it’s how you deal with those things that’s important.

 I lost my Dad to suicide 7 years ago and I went into victim mode.
 Why did this happen to me?
 What did I do to deserve this?
 I hit a deep hole of depression and looked for things out of my control to get me out of it.
 As soon as I learned that I was the only thing that could get me out of that dark hole and make a change, things started to get better.

 It’s time to stop playing the victim and take full control of your life and thoughts.
 If you’re stuck in a job you hate, it’s down to you.
 If you worry about what others think, it’s up to you to get over that worry.
 Admitting full control of your negative state will allow you to take charge and shift to a more positive way of life.